-- Review the approach and progress, and make any changes as necessary - Continue to deliver an enhanced support offer to all partnerships to reduce child poverty.
+- Review the approach and progress, to inform any changes. - Continue to deliver an enhanced support offer to all partnerships to reduce child poverty.

-We share the measures and targets set out in the Child Poverty (Scotland) Act 2017.
+We share the measures and targets set out in the Child Poverty Bill.
 Each are reported by the Scottish Government each year in the annual update report.
 They are the proportion of children living:

-- In relative poverty (target: less than 10% by 2030) - In absolute poverty (target: less than 5% by 2030) - With combined low income and material deprivation (target: less than 5% by 2030) - In persistent poverty (target: less than 5% by 2030)
+- In relative poverty (target: less than 10%) - In absolute poverty (target: less than 5%) - With combined low income and material deprivation (target: less than 5%) - In persistent poverty (target: less than 5%)